-The NCCN clinical practice guidelines for vulvar cancer recommend considering TMB by a validated and/or FDA approved assay as a pathological assessment for squamous cell carcinoma.
-NCCN also considers TMB testing to be useful in certain circumstances, specifically as a biomarker directed systemic therapy for second-line treatment for the use of pembrolizumab.
-NCCN reports that MMR, MSI, PD-L1, neurotrophic tyrosine receptor kinase (NTRK) gene fusion, and TMB testing may "also be considered for treatment planning purposes in patients with recurrent, progressive, or metastatic disease" (NCCN, 2023w).
+The NCCN clinical practice guidelines for vulvar cancer state that "Mismatch repair (MMR), microsatellite instability (MSI), programmed death ligand 1 (PD-L1), neurotrophic tyrosine receptor kinase (NTRK) gene fusion, and tumor mutational burden (TMB) testing may also be considered for treatment planning purposes in patients with recurrent, progressive, or metastatic disease (NCCN, 2023f).

 The NCCN clinical practice guidelines for ovarian cancer identify TMB testing as a clinically indicated tumor molecular analysis in addition to NGS for BRCA1/2 mutations and other somatic mutations.
-They also recommend using tumor molecular analysis "to identify potential benefit from targeted therapeutics" for MSI and TMB in patients with recurrent disease and rising CA-125, regardless of prior chemotherapy status if molecular testing was not done previously in epithelial ovarian cancer/fallopian tube cancer/primary peritoneal cancer.
-The NCCN guidelines also recommend tumor molecular testing with TMB and MSI if not previously done for low-grade serous carcinoma.
-For palliative recurrence therapy, the guidelines recommend using pembrolizumab if there is MSI-H/dMMR or TMB-H for malignant germ cell/sex cord-stromal tumors.
-The guidelines also indicate that pembrolizumab is recommended as a recurrence therapy for epithelial ovarian (including less common ovarian cancers)/fallopian tube/primary peritoneal cancers when the tumors are MSI-H, dMMR solid, or TMB-H and have no satisfactory alternative treatment options (NCCN, 2023p).
+They also recommend using tumor molecular analysis "to identify potential benefit from targeted therapeutics that have tumor-specific or tumor-agnostic benefit including, but not limited to, HER2 status (by IHC), BRCA1/2, HRD status, microsatellite instability (MSI), mismatch repair (MMR), tumor mutational burden (TMB), BRAF, FRα (FOLR1), RET, and NTRK if prior testing did not include these markers" in patients with recurrent disease and rising CA-125, regardless of prior chemotherapy status if molecular testing was not done previously in epithelial ovarian cancer/fallopian tube cancer/primary peritoneal cancer.
+The NCCN guidelines also recommend tumor molecular testing with TMB and MSI if not previously done when following up or monitoring for the recurrence of low-grade serous carcinoma (NCCN, 2024j).

 In the NCCN clinical practice guidelines for testicular cancer, the NCCN recommends TMB or MSI testing as a third-line therapy in nonseminoma if there is progression after high-dose chemotherapy or other third-line therapies.
-The guideline also notes that similar to many other cancers, pembrolizumab may be useful in certain circumstances as a third-line chemotherapy regimen for metastatic germ cell tumors when the tumor has a TMB-H or MSI-H status, both when high-dose chemotherapy has been received and when it has not been received (NCCN, 2023t).
+The guideline also notes that similar to many other cancers, pembrolizumab may be useful in certain circumstances as a third-line chemotherapy regimen for metastatic germ cell tumors when the tumor has a TMB-H or MSI-H status, regardless of prior high-dose chemotherapy status (NCCN, 2024n).